-9. The NG-RAN performs the necessary AN-specific resource modification procedure toward the UE and transports the N1 SM container received in step 7 to the UE.
+9. The NG-RAN node performs the necessary AN-specific resource modification procedure toward the UE and transports the N1 SM container received in step 7 to the UE.

-10. The NG-RAN remove the UE from this MBS session and sends a N2 message to the AMF.
+10. The NG-RAN node removes the UE from this MBS session and sends a N2 message to the AMF.

 11. The AMF transfers the N2 message received in step 9 to the SMF via the Nsmf_PDUSession_UpdateSMContext service operation.

-The SMF removes the UE from the MBS Session.
+The SMF updates the associated PDU session SM context, e.g., remove the MBS session ID from the SM context.
 In addition, if dedicated QoS flow is used for the unicast transfer of the multicast data, the SMF also removes the unicast QoS flow information associated with the indicated MBS session form the UE SM context.

+11a.
+If the UE is the last joined one of the MBS session in the SMF, The SMF also indicates that the last UE served by the SMF leaves the Multicast MBS Session, the SMF unsubscribes the MBS session updates from the MB-SMF.
+And the MB-SMF will no longer notify/invoke the SMF for the further updates of the MBS session (e.g., activation, deactivation, update, release, etc.).
+For multicast transport between MB-UPF and content provider, if it is the last remaining SMF that subscribed for MB-SMF information notify, i.e., if it is the last UE leaving the MBS session, the MB-SMF may request the MB-UPF to leave the multicast tree towards the AF/MBSF, if the MB-UPF joins the multicast tree when the first UE joins the MBS session.

+NOTE 2: The service operation and the parameters need to align with the MB-SMF service definition.

-12. If the UE is the last UE in this RAN node for this MBS session, the NG-RAN release MBS session between NG-RAN and MB-UPF.
+12. If the UE is the last UE in this RAN node for this MBS session, the NG-RAN release shared delivery between NG-RAN and MB-UPF as described in clause 7.2.2.4.

+If release of the PDU Session associated with an MBS session is triggered, corresponding procedures between UE, NG-RAN, AMF, and SMF are performed as described in clause 4.3.4 of TS 23.502 [2], and SMF triggers the UE leave the MBS session by performing steps 3-6 in Figure 7.2.2.2-1 for each MBS session(s) associated with the PDU Session, and UE considers as left the MBS session.
+If the UE deregistration procedure is executed, corresponding procedures between UE, NG-RAN, AMF, and SMF are performed as described in clause 4.2.2.3 of TS 23.502 [2], and SMF performs steps 3-6 in Figure 7.2.2.2-1 for all MBS sessions joined by the UE.
+When the PDU Session Release procedure or UE deregistration procedure is executed, according to the UE context, NG-RAN performs step 12 for each MBS session associated with the PDU Session.

 7.2.2.3 SMF removing joined UEs from MBS session

+This procedure applies:

+1. When the AF determines to release the MBS Session, the AF initiates MBS Session Release procedure towards the MB-SMF.

+2. When the SMF decides to remove a UE from an MBS session.

-When the SMF receives the multicast session release request from the MB-SMF, the SMF initiated procedures to remove joined UEs from the MBS session.
+When the SMF receives the notification indicating multicast session release from the MB-SMF, the SMF initiates procedures to remove the joined UEs from the MBS session.

-NOTE: For the active MBS session, the MB-SMF can triggers Multicast Session Deactivation towards the NG-RAN via the AMF to release radio resources of the MBS session as specified in step 3 to step 7 in clause 7.2.5.3, prior to or in parallel with sending multicast session release request to the SMF.]
+For the active MBS session, to release radio resources as early as possible, the MB-SMF may trigger Multicast Session Deactivation towards the NG-RAN as specified in clause 7.2.5.3, prior to or in parallel with triggering MBS Session Release to the SMF.